 put an end to the practice of owning and exploiting people as property

 The Emancipation Proclamation abolished slavery in the United States.

 The government abolished the law that prohibited same-sex marriage.

-'Abolished' [əˈbɒlɪʃt] means to formally put an end to a system, practice, or institution.
-It is often used in the context of laws, traditions, or monarchies.
-Examples include 'The government abolished the death penalty in 1965' and 'The school abolished the tradition of wearing uniforms.'
-Synonyms for 'abolished' include 'annul' and 'nullify,' while informal alternatives include 'get rid of' and 'do away with.'
+'Abolish' [əˈbɒlɪʃ] means to formally put an end to a system, practice, or institution.
+It is often used in the context of laws, policies, or regulations, as in 'The government abolished the death penalty in 1965.'
+'Abolish' can also be used in phrases like 'abolish slavery' and 'abolish poverty,' which denote the elimination or reduction of certain social issues.
+Synonyms for 'abolish' include 'nullify' and 'revoke,' while informal alternatives include 'get rid of' and 'do away with.'